shalinikopuri/shalinikopuri.github.io/_posts/2017/2021-02-26-Functions In Swift.markdown

+---

+title: Functions in Swift
+subtitle: The Building blocks of Functional Programming

+---

 **Functions** in Swift perform various tasks just like functions in any other programming language.
 They can print a simple "Hello User* !" message, calculate state tax, or even perform complex operations on objects.

 Functions make it easy to segregate large programs into small units of re-usable code.
 This code performs a small task that the entire app or the project requires regularly and the task is part of a much bigger process/requirement, which we achieve with our application on the whole.